Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: PolyNSD Layer

+Thus, as soon as \(L\) exhibits a reasonably rich spectrum (three or more distinct eigenvalues) and the learned Chebyshev coefficients \(\theta\in\Delta^K\) activate higher-order terms (\(\deg q\ge 2\)), PolyNSD realises operators outside the NSD class.

-for feature dimension \(C\), which matches the asymptotic cost of stacking \(K\) NSD layers with \emph{fixed} sheaf structure, \emph{but avoids repeated edge-wise sheaf prediction and Laplacian construction}.
-This shows that PolyNSD provides a spectrally controlled, computationally efficient generalisation of NSD: degree \(K{=}1\) recovers NSD’s diffusion core, while \(K{>}1\) trades depth for polynomial degree, enlarging the operator class from first-order to higher-order polynomials in the sheaf Laplacian with explicit \(K\)-hop locality.
+\paragraph{Depth vs Polynomial Degree and Computational Cost.} Let's now also compare PolyNSD and NSD from a \emph{depth} and \emph{complexity} perspective.
+For fixed \(L\) and linear activations, stacking \(T\) NSD diffusion cores of the form \(a_t I + b_t L\) yields $x^{(T)} = \Big(\prod_{t=1}^T (a_t I + b_t L)\Big) x^{(0)}$, which is a polynomial in \(L\) of degree at most \(T\).
+Conversely, any polynomial in \(L\) with real roots can be factorised (over \(\mathbb C\)) as a product of linear factors, which can in principle be mapped to NSD-style layers.
+In practice, however, this requires \(T\) layers, each with its own sheaf prediction and Laplacian assembly.
+By contrast, a single degree-\(K\) PolyNSD layer computes \(p_\theta(\widetilde L)x\) via a three-term recurrence using \(K\) sparse matrix–vector products with \(\widetilde L\), reusing the same sheaf Laplacian within the block.
+The resulting complexity is $\mathcal O\big(K\,\mathrm{nnz}(L)\,C\big)$, for feature dimension \(C\), which matches the asymptotic cost of stacking \(K\) NSD layers with \emph{fixed} sheaf structure, \emph{but avoids repeated edge-wise sheaf prediction and Laplacian construction}.
+Combined with the approximation guarantees in \autoref{subsec:cheb-approx} and the stability results in \autoref{app:cheb-bound} and \autoref{app:hp-gate}, this shows that PolyNSD provides a spectrally controlled, computationally efficient generalisation of NSD: degree \(K{=}1\) recovers NSD’s diffusion core, while \(K{>}1\) trades depth for polynomial degree, enlarging the operator class from first-order to higher-order polynomials in the sheaf Laplacian with explicit \(K\)-hop locality.